 - The version of Professor Moriarty from Sherlock Hound uses a variety of steam-powered contraptions.
 Some of them are fairly reasonable (a particularly large automobile, a steam-powered press for minting counterfeit coins), but others fall squarely into this (an airplane modeled on a Pterosaur or an amphibious paddle-boat with robotic arms).

 - Fullmetal Alchemist, like Last Exile above, combines steampunk and Diesel Punk and adds a healthy dose of Magitek.

 - Transformers Cybertron gives us Vector Prime, a clockpunk example.

-- Ergo Proxy A majority of the series is set around a wind machine called the 400 Rabbits.
+- A majority of Ergo Proxy is set around a wind machine called the 400 Rabbits.

 - Steam Detectives.
 Steam-powered cars, robots, etc, set against the backdrop of a city constantly fogged up; with villains using the dense clouds of steam as cover for their nefarious deeds.
 Machine Baron's motivation is collecting at least one of each kind of steam-powered robot.
 His episodes revolve around his attempts to steal the hero's Robot Buddy Goriki.

 - The Case Study Of Vanitas is a steampunk vampire fantasy set in nineteenth-century Paris.

 - Forbidden Desert, a cooperative game based on the crew and passengers of a crashed airship trying to repair their ship and escape the title desert.

 - The Transformers comic miniseries Hearts of Steel was set in the 1800's with the giant robots turning into steampunk equivalents of their regular forms.
 It also had Mark Twain as a badass action hero who saves the town from a coal powered Ravage.